exonum/exonum-doc/src/advanced/merkelized-list.md

 To make the above procedure more effective, the proofs returned by MerkleDB have entries ordered by increasing index and intermediate nodes ordered by increasing `(height, index)` tuple.
 This allows to combine layers on step 4 and lift them on step 5 more effectively.
-If the client wants to use the ordering, the client must check it in advance (which takes linear time w.r.t. the proof size).
+If the client wants to take the ordering into account during verification, the client must check it in advance (which takes linear time w.r.t. the proof size).

 ## See Also